 Imagine having a cold and not being able to blow your nose.
 That’s how your baby feels.
 Until toddlers are around two years old they can’t clear their noses properly.
 So, they need your help!

 A gentle saltwater mist which can be sprayed up baby’s nose is a must.
 It cleanses excessive mucous in the nasal passages and it will also encourage your baby to sneeze and expel more mucous.
 We’ve been using Hydrasense Ultra Gentle Mist for babies.

 Have you heard of the Nose Frida Snot Sucker?
-It’s a unique nasal aspirator which forms a seal on the outside of baby’s nostril as compared to a traditional aspirator which enters baby’s nostril (way less comfortable).
-Often when our little guy can’t sleep and I can hear congestion I use the Nose Frida and then he peacefully drifts off.
+It’s a unique nasal aspirator that forms a seal on the outside of your baby’s nostril as compared to a traditional aspirator that enters your baby’s nostril (way less comfortable).
+Often when our little guy can’t sleep and I can hear that he has a stuffy nose, I use the Nose Frida and then he peacefully drifts off.
 He doesn’t love it but it works!

-Vitamin D and probiotics can strengthen baby’s immune systems.
+Vitamin D and probiotics can strengthen your baby’s immune system.
 Known as the sunshine vitamin; our bodies produce it naturally with exposure to the sun.
 Vitamin D is vital for the immune system to function properly.

 Probiotics are incredible and can help with conditions ranging from eczema to allergies to diarrhea.
 Over 80% of our immune systems are found in our digestive systems.
 This is why it’s vital to maintain a healthy gut in order to have a robust immune system.
 Giving probiotics to your baby will help ensure he has a healthy gut.